Nutrition Facts: Glossary and Definitions

 Saturated fat.
-Usually solid at room temperature, saturated fats are found in meat and milk, as well as in coconut and palm oil.
+Usually solid at room temperature, saturated fats are found in animal products such as meat and milk, as well as in coconut and palm oil.
 Saturated fat is often used in foods to prevent rancidity and off flavors.
-No more than 10% of your total daily calories should come from saturated fat.
+No more than 5% to 10% of your total daily calories should come from saturated fat.

 Serving size.
 This section of a nutrition label helps you determine the number of calories and amount of each nutrient in a recommended serving of a food.
 USDA serving sizes are often smaller than you might eat.
 So read labels carefully.
 Even small packages often contain more than one serving.